We’re here for you. Don’t hesitate to call us and speak with our team of skilled professionals.

 The walking takes three hours, the first part is a 30-40 minute descent and the second 2 hours on flat ground next to the railway tracks.

 You must be at Hidroelectrica between 14:00 and 14:30 PM, the minibus ride to Cusco takes approximately seven hours.
+Arrival time is around 22:00, the minibus will drop you off in the centre of Cusco.

 The train usually leaves at 14:30, 14:55 and 15:20, depending on availability.